FAIR-CA-indicators/fair-ca-indicators-backend/README.md

 docker-compose up -d
 ```

-Endpoints will be accessible at `http://localhost:8000`.
-Redis can be accessed at `http://localhost:6379`
+Endpoints are accessible at `http://localhost:8000`.

+If you have redis-cli or RedisInsight installed, the redis endpoint can be accessed at `http://localhost:6379`